Chapter 19.27 RCW

 (C) Heavy timber or log wall construction;

 (D) Fire retardant-treated wood on the exterior side.
-The fire retardant-treated wood shall be labeled for exterior use and meet the requirements of section 2303.2 of the International Building Code; or
+The fire retardant-treated wood shall be labeled for exterior use and meet the requirements of the International Building Code; or

 (E) Ignition-resistant materials on the exterior side.